bad-mushroom/GLOS-Hackathon-2016/README.md

 ## Notes

-It seems that all requests respond with an HTTP 200, even if a resource isn't found - just returns an empty array.
+* It seems that all requests respond with an HTTP 200, even if a resource isn't found - just returns an empty array.
 This is kind of bad design.
 You'll see somewhere in the code where I'm checking if the response size to try and catch this.
+* There isn't any (documented) limit on the number of requests you can make.
+* Feel free to contact me with any questions!